varocketry/guitar-mastery-hub/public/lessons/lesson_014_first_complete_song_stand_by_me.md

 ## ðŸŽ“ LEARNING OBJECTIVES

 By the end of this lesson, you will be able to:
-- Play the complete chord progression for "Stand By Me" (A â†’ F#m â†’ D â†’ E)
+- Play the complete chord progression for "Stand By Me" (A → F#m → D → E)
 - Perform the song with three different techniques (strumming, fingerstyle, walking bass)
 - Navigate all sections smoothly (intro, verse, chorus, bridge, outro)
 - Build tempo systematically from 40 BPM to 118 BPM